boehmax/protocols/Buffers/M9-media-B.md

 5. Adjust to 1000 mL

 ## Notes
 - MgSO4 and CaCl2 should only be added to a cold 1X salt.
-Otherwise percipitation will form.
+Otherwise precipitationcd will form.